jennasimit/flashfm/README.md

 ## System Requirements

-Flashfm could be installed with ease on versions of R > 3.6.0 and requires additional steps for R < 3.6.0 If installing on a Windows machine, Rtools must be installed.
+Flashfm could be installed with ease on versions of R > 3.6.0.
+If installing on a Windows machine, Rtools must be installed.
 Installation time is estimated as 2 minutes.